-The Company believes that its wage and hour policies and practices comply with both the FLSA and state law, including Tennessee law, and that the Wass and Buttry actions are not appropriate for collective or class treatment.
-The Company intends to vigorously defend these actions; however, at this time, it is not possible to predict whether the Wass or Buttry action ultimately will be permitted to proceed collectively or as a class, and no assurances can be given that the Company will be successful in its defense of these actions on the merits or otherwise.
-Similarly, at this time the Company cannot estimate either the size of any potential class or the value of the claims asserted in the Wass and Buttry actions.
-For these reasons, the Company is unable to estimate any potential loss or range of loss in these matters; however, if the Company is not successful in its defense efforts, the resolution of one or more of these actions could have a material adverse effect on the Company's consolidated financial statements as a whole.
+The Company believes that its wage and hour policies and practices comply with both the FLSA and state law and that the Riley action is not appropriate for collective or class treatment.
+The Company intends to vigorously defend this action; however, at this time, it is not possible to predict whether the Riley action ultimately will be permitted to proceed collectively or as a class, and no assurances can be given that the Company will be successful in its defense of this action on the merits or otherwise.
+Similarly, at this time the Company cannot estimate either the size of any potential class or the value of the claims asserted in the Riley action.
+For these reasons, the Company is unable to estimate any potential loss or range of loss in this matter; however, if the Company is not successful in its defense efforts, the resolution of the Riley action could have a material adverse effect on the Company's consolidated financial statements as a whole.